buzzm/WebF3/README.md

 Authentication below for more.

 Functions can have zero more arguments.
-Unlike traditional functions, there are only 2 HTTP arguments in the framework: `args` and `fargs`.
-The latter is framework arguments which we'll cover later.  `args` is simply a JSON string that itself carries all the "real" arguments.
+Unlike traditional functions, there is only 1 HTTP argument in the framework: `args`.
+`args` is simply a JSON
+string that itself carries all the "real" arguments.
 This provides a standard, easily externalizable format to supply arguments of any type including lists of structures, binary data, etc.  The incoming JSON